amankushwaha0606/imageAnnotationTool/README.md

 ### 2. Move, Edit, and Remove Boundaries

-You can just take control of your annotations by moving the entire rectangle or adjusting its boundaries.
+Take control of your annotations by moving the entire rectangle, adjusting its boundaries, or removing them.
 Here's how:
 - Create a boundary using the mouse and save it.
 - Click on the edit button to make further adjustments or drag it.
 - You can select individual sides to fine-tune your annotations.
-- Just select any boundary after clicking on the Edit button.
-Then click remove to delete any boundary.
+- To remove a boundary, select it after clicking on the Edit button and then click the Remove button.

 ### 3. Input Fields to Edit